hbctraining/Intro-to-ChIPseq-flipped/lessons/troubleshooting_chipseq_partI.md

 Approximate time: 45 minutes

 ## Learning Objectives
-* Understand the quality checks required at each step of the workflow
+* Recall the quality checks required at each step of the ChIP-seq workflow
-* Learn how to troubleshoot issues in the workflow
+* Identify ways to troubleshoot issues in the workflow

 ## From Sequence reads to Peak calls